SankalpYerigeri/Food_Ordering-Using-Swiggy-API/README.md

-A dynamic food ordering app by using Swiggy live API
+A Dynamic web Application using Swiggy API

+-> 👌Built from Scratch using Parcel bundler pack